-- Electricity purchased from regional electrical power suppliers.
-We use the EPA's Emissions and Generation Resource Integrated Database (eGRID) to determine location-based indirect emissions.
-We multiply the quantity of purchased electricity by the appropriate eGRID (or Canadian equivalent) emission factor to yield annual Scope 2 emissions.
-We do not currently account for Renewable Energy Credits (RECs) or Power Purchase Agreements (PPAs) in our inventory. - Steam purchased from non-Weyerhaeuser facilities.
+- Electricity purchased from regional electrical power suppliers. - To calculate location-based Scope 2 emissions, we use the EPA's Emissions and Generation Resource Integrated Database (eGRID) and the Canadian National Inventory Report.
+We multiply the quantity of purchased electricity by the appropriate eGRID (or Canadian equivalent) emission factor. - o To calculate market-based Scope 2 emissions, we use a combination of residual mix, balancing authority, or utility-specific emissions factors, according to the hierarchy set forth by the GHG Protocol.
+We do not account for Renewable Energy Credits (RECs) or Power Purchase Agreements (PPAs) in our inventory. - Steam purchased from non-Weyerhaeuser facilities.